cloudbees-days/cloudbees-field-workshops/docs/core/core-0.md

 name: workshop-tools
 # Workshop Tools Overview

+* We highly recommend using Google Chrome as the web browser - other browsers will work, but we have found Chrome to work best with the GitHub editor.
 * We will be using Zoom breakout rooms for the majority of the workshop material.
 * Please use the Zoom chat to introduce yourself and if you have any questions.
 * We will have a short poll where you will be able to assess your experience level in a few technical areas.
 Based on your responses to the poll question you will be asked to rank your overall experience level as a **1**, **2** or a **3**, and then rename yourself in Zoom by adding that number before your name.